eandmsz/cosmic-calc/README.md

 # COSMIC Calculator
-Calculator for the COSMIC desktop written in Rust
+Calculator for the COSMIC desktop